kdl-org/kdl/SPEC.md

 This means that it's safe to use a fallback parsing strategy in order to support both v1 and v2 simultaneously.
 For example, `node "foo"` is a valid node in both versions, and should be represented identically by parsers.

+A version marker `/- kdl-version 2` (or `1`) _MAY_ be added to the beginning of a KDL document, optionally preceded by the BOM, and parsers _MAY_ use that as a hint as to which version to parse the document as.

 ## Introduction